CONNECTING EUROPE WITH GREEN GASES

 trip to kyiv

 A delegation of UAG:Energy visited the Ukrainian capital to push foward several biomethane producing projects towards "ready to build" status.
-Ukraine is and the Baltic countries are among the company's key markets.
+Ukraine, Poland, and the Baltic countries are among the company's key markets.

 OUR PARTNERS